Strengthening SDGs in higher education

 Measures:

-• Analysis of module handbooks and course descriptions for their relevance to the SDGs (content analysis)
+• Content analysis of module and course descriptions

 • Incentives for integrating the SDGs into curricula